Wayla/transition-router/README.md

 ```

 The transitionRouter will apply the .show css class to el, triggering the transition.
-So define a transition on a property of the el like so:
+So define a transition on a property on the el like so:

 ```